10 min read

 Benefits

-Flexibility exercises can provide improved posture and balance, less pain, and more resilient muscles.
+Flexibility exercises can provide improved posture and balance, less pain, fewer injuries, and more resilient muscles.
 Flexibility is a cornerstone of fitness because it helps us complete other exercises with a greater range of motion while preventing soreness or overextension.

 Examples

 Stretching is the go-to activity for flexibility.
 Stretching similar to flexibility exercises is all about improving your range of motion, posture, and balance.
 The biggest difference is that stretching should be done every day or at least before any type of exercise or physical activity in order to prevent the risk of injuries.
-There are actually two main types of stretching static and dynamic.
+There are actually two main types of stretching: static and dynamic.
 Static stretches can be good for general flexibility while dynamic stretches are a great complement to your exercise routine.
 Dynamic stretches get your blood flowing and are increasingly recommended to prevent injuries.
-Find out more about the differences here
+Find out more about the differences here.

 Hip circles, arm circles, and lunges are an easy way to get a full-body stretch at the beginning of the day, especially before other exercises.